finos/rune-dsl/documentation/expressions.rst

 Expressions can be `evaluated` with a context of a Rosetta object to `return` a result.
 The result of an expression is either a single `basic <documentation.html#basic-type-label>` value (2.0, True, "USD"), a single Rosetta object (e.g. a Party object) or a `List` of values, all of the same type.

-The `type` or of an expression it the type of the result that it will evaluate too.
-E.g.an expression that evaluates to True or False is of type boolean, an expression that avaluates to a list of SecurityLegs is of type `List of SecurityLeg`.
+The `type` of an expression is the type of the result that it will evaluate to.
+E.g. an expression that evaluates to True or False is of type boolean, an expression that evaluates to a list of SecurityLegs is of type `List of SecurityLeg`.
 A list is an ordered collection of items.

 The below sections will detail the different types of Rosetta Expressions and how they are used.